SDK for Android

 The signature your back end generates based on the sample string and the secret key must be exactly the same as of the sample generated signature.

-We recommend choose specific implementation of the signing algorithm based on the programming environment you use.
+We recommend choosing specific implementation of the signing algorithm based on the programming environment you use.
 For the detailed information about signature generation, see Signature generation and verification.

 Importing libraries